IPFSifying Documentation

 Etc. Thoughts #

 From the perspective of my website, IPFS provides the perfect way to cache bust URLs and have perfect (i.e. immutable) browser caches for CSS and JS assets.
-It also provides a unique oppurtunity for developers to rethink the difference between static assets and API; and how largely static APIs (same for multiple users) could be practically infinitely horizontally scaled.
+It also provides a unique opportunity for developers to rethink the difference between static assets and API; and how largely static APIs (same for multiple users) could be practically infinitely horizontally scaled.
 The overhead for setting up a static site on IPFS is currently much more than just rsync or scping the files to the server, but I think the scaling potential makes up for that (though admitedly at the scale of a personal blog it doesn’t even matter, but ideals :sigh:).

 From the perspective of someone with bad internet (I can only speculate here because I have good internet at home), as the overhead of IPFS is being reduced, hopefully it opens up possibilties for people to connect to resources they couldn’t otherwise have.
 This also could be useful (the concept not the current implementation) for actual interplanetary stuff.
 If common sites (news, movies etc) have a read-only mode on IPFS, it should be possible for one astronaut or space tourist to request a thing, and then that thing be locally cached for another person who might need it later, rather than having to request all the way from Earth each time.